Two Dimensional Clustering of Gamma-Ray Bursts using durations and hardness: Methodology

 where $p$ is the number of free parameters in the model and $L$ is the likelihood.
 The second term favors models with high value of likelihood, while the first term penalizes models which uses large number of parameters.
 Models with large number of parameters might have a high likelihood but will over fit on the data.
-The AIC defined in Eq.~\ref{eq:aic} is good when the ratio $N/p$ is very large i.e. $>$ 40~\citep{Burnham}.
-For smaller values, a first order correction is sometimes used~\citep{Ganguly17}.
-However, as all our datasets have a ratio of $N/p$ greater than 40, we don't have to correct for this.
 The absolute value of AIC is usually not of interest.
 The goodness of fit between two hypothesis (A) and (B) is described by the difference of the AIC values and is given by,

-where $AIC_{A}$ - $AIC_{B}$ correspond to the AIC values for the hypothesis A and B. \citet{Burnham} have provided qualitative strength of evidence rules to assess the significance of a model based on the $\Delta$AIC values between the two models.
-If $\Delta$AIC$>5$, then it is considered as strong evidence against the model with higher AIC and $\Delta$AIC$>10$ is considered as decisive evidence against the model with higher AIC~\citep{Liddle07}.
-Values of $\Delta$AIC$<5$ correspond to weak evidence. \footnote{To avoid any ambiguity in our representation of our results, we have consistently kept the 3-Gaussian model as the null hypothesis which simplifies the analysis and makes a positive value of $\Delta AIC$, favor the 3-Gaussian and a negative value favors the 2-Gaussian.}
+where $AIC_{A}$ - $AIC_{B}$ correspond to the AIC values for the hypothesis A and B. \citet{Burnham} have provided qualitative strength of evidence rules to assess the significance of a model based on the $\Delta$AIC values between the two models. $\Delta$ AIC$<2$ corresponds to substantial support, those with $4 \le \Delta$AIC$ \le 7$ have considerably less support, and those with $\Delta$AIC have virtually no support.
+Therefore, $\Delta$AIC$>10$ is considered as decisive evidence against the model with higher AIC~\citep{Liddle07,Krishak}.

-\subsubsection{BIC}
+\footnote{To avoid any ambiguity in our representation of our results, we have consistently kept the 3-Gaussian model as the null hypothesis, which simplifies the analysis and makes a positive value of $\Delta AIC$, favor the 3-Gaussian and a negative value favors the 2-Gaussian.}

+\subsection{BIC}

-The Bayesian Inference Criterion (BIC) is also used for penalizing the use of extra parameters.
+The BIC is also used for penalizing the use of extra parameters.
 As in the case of AIC, the model with the smaller value of BIC is the preferred model.
 The penalty in the BIC test is harsher than that in the case of AIC and is given by,

-The logarithmic term and the number of free parameters act as a very harsh measure needed for the BIC test.
+The first term in Eq.~\ref{eq:BIC} acts as a very harsh measure needed for the BIC test.
 The goodness of fit used for hypothesis testing between two models $A$ and $B$ is given by,

 Similar to AIC, the model with lower value of BIC is favored.
-To assess the significance of a model, strength of evidence rules have also been proposed based on $\Delta$BIC~\citep{Robert}, which are approximately the same as those for AIC.
+To assess the significance of a model, strength of evidence rules have also been proposed based on $\Delta$BIC using Jeffreys scale~\citep{Robert,Liddle07}. $\Delta$ BIC $> 5$ is considered as strong evidence and $\Delta$ BIC $> 10$ is considered as decisive evidence in favor of the model with the smaller BIC value.